Idea Validation: Problem, Product

 The first thing to do when planning any kind of test or experiment, is to figure out what you want to test.
 To make critical assumptions explicit, fill out an experiment sheet as you prepare your test.
 We created a sample sheet for you to get started.
 Download the Experiment Sheet.

-Great for business to business (B2B)
+Great for Business to Business (B2B)

 A typical pain point for companies selling B2B products and services, is hard access to real users - or just observing what they do.
 Where the feedback loop of B2C products can often be measured in minutes, it can take months or years before a B2B enterprise customer decides to leave.